Citywide Housing Incentive Program

 Base Incentives

-While all three programs are local versions of the State Density Bonus Law, specifically, AHIP and MIIP offer applicants more generous development incentives compared to the State Density Bonus Program.
-All projects can access the density and parking base incentives (available under state law); however, AHIP and MIIP also provide varying floor area ratio (FAR) and height bonuses as base incentives above and beyond what state law offers.
+Base incentives are bonuses or relief from local regulations that are offered by-right to eligible projects.
+Under State Density Bonus Law, these “base” incentives include density bonuses and parking relief.
+One Hundred Percent Affordable developments are further eligible for a base height incentive under state law.
+While in all three programs projects can access the density and parking base incentives (available under state law), in AHIP and MIIP projects may utilize varying floor area ratio (FAR) and height bonuses as base incentives above and beyond what state law offers.

 Menu of Incentives

-The ministerial Menu of Incentives comprises the most common form of requested incentives.
+Under State Density Bonus Law, projects providing the requisite number of affordable units may request up to four incentives (five if 100% affordable as defined).
+The Menu of Incentives comprises the most common form of requested incentives.
+If a project limits requested incentives to those available on-menu, the project may access a more streamlined review procedure.
 These incentives include, but are not limited to: yard reductions, open space relief, deviations from lot coverage and lot width requirements, and relief from transitional height requirements.

 Incentives Not on the Menu of Incentives and Waiver

-Developers can request Incentives not on the Menu of Incentives and waivers or reductions of any development standards that extend beyond the incentives enumerated by each local density bonus incentive program provided that applicants can demonstrate that their request is necessary to allow for the project's physical construction.
+Developers can request Incentives not on the pre-vetted Menu of Incentives and waivers or reductions of any development standards that extend beyond the incentives enumerated by each local density bonus incentive program provided that applicants can demonstrate that their request is necessary to build the affordable housing proposed or to allow for the project's physical construction.

 Public Benefit Options

 Public Benefit Options offer projects the ability to utilize specific development bonuses in exchange for including community benefits as a part of their project.
-These options include, but are not limited to, child care facilities, multi-bedroom units, and surveyed historic resource facade rehabilitation.
+Public Benefit Options include but are not limited to an additional incentive in exchange for the provision of, child care facilities, additional floor area and height for the construction of multi-bedroom units, and additional floor area for the rehabilitation of a surveyed historic resource facade.

 Please note that the State Density Bonus Program, AHIP, and MIIP have slightly different Menus of Incentives and Public Benefit Options.

-For more information on the procedures associated with the State Density Bonus Program, Affordable Housing Incentive Program (AHIP), and Mixed Income Incentive Program (MIIP), please review these resources below.
+For more information on the resources and procedures associated with the State Density Bonus Program, Affordable Housing Incentive Program (AHIP), and Mixed Income Incentive Program (MIIP), please review the information below.

 Contact LADBS